Audio Converters support both Peak and Loudness Normalization. Which one to choose?

 Disadvantages of Peak Normalization

-One of the disadvantages of Peak Normalization is that it does not provide desired results when audio has a High Dynamic Range.
+One of the disadvantages of Peak Normalization is that it does not yield the desired results when the audio has a High Dynamic Range.
 Below is the audio from a movie, passed through the Peak Normalization filter and normalized to the highest possible level of 0 dBFS.
 The voices in the first part are barely hearable, and the second part is way too loud.
 The maximum Peak belongs to the section with the noisy shots.
-Automatic Volume Control, the feature which applies compression intelligently, is a solution for such issues.
+Automatic Volume Control, the feature that intelligently applies compression, is a solution for such issues.

 Another example is the voice record with accidental clicks at the beginning and the end.
 The maximum Peak Level belongs to clicks, so the volume of the voice part cannot be adjusted to the maximum Target Level of 0 dBFS.
 Automatic Volume Control is a solution for such issues again.